-The HP OfficeJet 250 Mobile All-in-One printer is designed to be very portable so you can bring it around with you when traveling for business.
+The HP OfficeJet 250 mobile all-in-one printer is designed to be very portable so you can bring it around with you when traveling for business.
 It has a removable, rechargeable battery for when you don't have a power outlet near you, and it has great connectivity options.
 While it doesn't have a flatbed scanner, it does have an automatic document feeder, and it can copy at a higher resolution than other options.
 However, it yields a very small number of pages, so you may need to replace the cartridges often, which can get expensive very quickly if you print a lot.
-It's also very slow at printing documents, but photos come out quickly, with good-looking details and great color accuracy.
+Unfortunately, it's very slow at printing documents, whether you're printing when it's plugged in or over battery.

 The HP OfficeJet 250 is bad for small or home offices.
 It's very slow at printing documents, and it has a disappointing page yield for both black and color documents.
 While it has an automatic document feeder, it can't perform duplex scanning or printing, which isn't ideal if you deal with double-sided documents often.

-The HP OfficeJet 250 is decent for casual photos.
-Produced images have a decent amount of detail with impressively accurate colors, although there's some graininess in lighter areas.
+The HP OfficeJet 250 is okay for casual photos.
+Produced images have a decent amount of detail, though there's some graininess in lighter areas.
 It's decently affordable to print photos, but replacing the color cartridge can get expensive, especially if you plan on printing in color a lot.
 Its input tray supports 4" x 6" and 5" x 7" photo sizes, but sadly it can't print 2" x 3" photos.
+Unfortunately, most printed colors look inaccurate, but it should be fine for casual use.

 The HP OfficeJet 250 has a good display screen.
 The settings menu is easy to navigate thanks to its well-identified icons.
 It has three touch-sensitive buttons below the screen: back, home, and help.
 The home button provides a quick exit back to the main display, and the help button pulls up how-to videos and tips.
 The screen is flush with the printer's body, but it has a spring to prop it up at an angle.
 It has good vertical visibility, but the viewing angle isn't as good from the side.

 The HP OfficeJet 250 has a bad cartridge system.
 Its page yield for both black and color pages is very low, so you may need to replace the cartridges often.
-Fortunately, high-yield cartridges are available and should last you longer, although we haven't tested them.
+Fortunately, high-yield cartridges are available and will last longer.
 While the printer accepts third-party cartridges as well, using them may void the warranty.

-The HP OfficeJet 250 has mediocre scanner features.
-It only has a sheetfed scanner, which is great for scanning and copying multiple pages at once, but it doesn't have a flatbed scanner for fragile or thick items.
+The HP OfficeJet 250 has okay scanner features.
+Unlike the Canon PIXMA TR150, the HP has a sheetfed scanner, which is great for scanning and copying multiple pages at once.
+However, it doesn't have a flatbed scanner for fragile or thick items.
 Unfortunately, it can't perform duplex scans, so you need to flip over each page manually if you need to scan a double-sided document.
 On the upside, its copy resolution is at 600 DPI, which is higher than the usual 300 DPI of most printers.

 The HP OfficeJet 250 has an okay cost-per-print.
 Since it has a very low page yield, you may need to replace the cartridges very often, which can quickly exceed the cost of the printer.